 Get support at any point from:

 - MoneyTalks: This helpline gives free budgeting advice to individuals, family and whānau.
-Financial mentors can help you understand your financial situation, organise your debt and plan for the future.
+Financial mentors can help you understand your financial situation, organise your debt and plan.
 They can also put you in touch with a local budgeting service and help with issues you're having with lenders.
 Phone 0800 345 123, or use live chat, email or text, if you prefer.

 Contact information(external link) — MoneyTalks